webatintel/webtest/README.md

   to `./results/{platform}/{workload}` directory(If it does not exists, create it).
 The files are named as `{data}_{CPU}_{Browser}.json`.
 * Before storing the test results to json files, download the test results of competitor from remote server.
 Then we can compare the scores to the ones from compettitor.
 After storing the results, upload this test results to remote server for backup.
-* Execute script on server to upload the data stored in excel file to the Web PnP Report site database.
 * Download the trend charts for each workload and put them on the `./charts` directory(If it does not exists, create it).
 * Generate html report that contains the comparison tables based on the json files.
 The comparison will base on the paris in `cpu_list.json`.
 The trend charts are insert into the html.